Scroll down for a range of free assessments to check on decoding and spelling.

 – The SENCo/EP diagnosed dyslexia so he’ll always struggle with reading.
 We’ll put some accommodations into place.

 – Phonics doesn’t work for some pupils.
-He needs to use other word reading strategies.
+He needs to use other reading strategies.

 – She’s a very able reader but failed the phonics check because she’s ”moved beyond reading phonetically”.

-– He’s a super confident reader but failed the check because of its pseudo-words; he’s learnt to read for meaning.
+– He’s a super confident reader but failed the check because of its pseudo-words and lack of context.

 – We have to teach phonics nowadays but it doesn’t suit his visual learning style.

-– His ”brain isn’t well matched to a literacy-based society” (BDA.
-Pollak p131)
+– His ”brain isn’t well matched to a literacy-based society.”

 – You have unrealistic expectations; she’s just not academic.